-For more information, existing registry participants should contact their dedicated Client Account Manager or the Clinical Data Registries support team at firstname.lastname@example.org or 1-833-644-7466.
+For more information, existing registry participants should contact the Clinical Data Registries support team at firstname.lastname@example.org or 1-833-644-7466.

-The PINNACLE and the Diabetes Collaborative QCDR can accommodate GPRO reporting.
-Practices should notify their dedicated Client Account Manager of their desire for GPRO reporting ahead of the CMS deadline.
+The PINNACLE Registry and the Diabetes Collaborative Registry QCDR can accommodate group reporting.
+Practices are required to notify their dedicated Client Account Manager and the Clinical Data Registry support team of their desire to report as a group by November 1 of the performance year.

-If a provider or group elects to submit data to CMS using the PINNACLE or the Diabetes Collaborative QCDR, Veradigm will provide CMS with Quality measures, Improvement Activities and Promoting Interoperability measures selected by the practice as long as they meet each performance category requirement.
+If a provider or group elects to submit data to CMS using the PINNACLE Registry or the Diabetes Collaborative Registry QCDR, Veradigm will provide CMS with Quality measures, Improvement Activities and Promoting Interoperability measures selected by the practice as long as they meet each performance category requirement.
 Practices will select their own measures and activities for submission via the Physician Dashboard.